 The data management module is a very powerful feature of the WIDECAST database.
-This module allows the user to search the database by tag number, date, event ID number, and/or Turtle ID number.
+This module allows the user to search the database by tag number, date, event ID number, and/or turtle ID number.
 It allows editing of any record in the database by enabling the recall of any data form.
 It allows the user to delete any record or turtle in the database.
-And, finally, it allows the user to merge two record together under one Turtle ID number.
+And, finally, it allows the user to merge two record together under one turtle ID number.
+This module provides the capacity to go back into the data records to edit or correct data through a very simple user interface.